holyturt/SwiftOverpassWrapper/README.md

 This library aims to make a query for the Overpass API easily in Swift.

 ## Usage
-Let's say this is a Overpass XML collects nodes which have the key "name" that equals the value "Gielgen":
+Let's say this is an Overpass XML collects nodes which have the key "name" that equals the value "Gielgen":
 ```xml
 <osm-script>
   <query type="node">